105 Wondrous Facts about Washington, D.C.

 The White House

-• The White House was named by Theodore Roosevelt in 1901.
+27. Theodore Roosevelt named the White House in 1901.
 It has a private bowling alley, swimming pool, tennis court, jogging track, and movie theater.
-The two presidents have even had pet alligators there (Herbert Hoover and John Quincy Adams).
+The two presidents (Herbert Hoover and John Quincy Adams) even had pet alligators.

 A view of the whole Lincoln Memorial building with dark blue sky behind and the Lincoln statue lit up inside